investindex/TaxAdv/README.md

 Even those who _can_ contribute large amounts should consider whether the tax deduction and tax-exempt investing are enough to overtake the annual fee, which decreases only for amounts greater than $500K.
 In the absence of a low-fee sponsor, the situations in which a DAF is suitable are rare (although some people surely use one without realizing this).
 Imagine if the only way to invest in stocks were to buy shares of a fund with an expense ratio of 8% — investing would no longer be feasible.
 The DAF fees are roughly that bad for typical users.
 Tactics for optimizing your donations are [discussed in the section on taxes](https://github.com/investindex/Taxes#charity).

-[Daffy](https://daffy.org/) is a new organization that offers a DAF for as little as $3/month, with low-cost investing options.
+[Daffy](https://daffy.org/) is an organization launched in 2021 that offers a DAF for as little as $3/month, with low-cost investing options.
 They were covered by the WSJ [here](https://www.wsj.com/articles/donating-to-charity-easier-due-to-fintech-11643060691).
 It will be interesting to see if their model is sustainable.

 &nbsp;